 Position: Vice President of University Affairs

-Why did you decide to run for Associated Students Vice President of University Affairs?
+What made you decide to run for Vice President of University Affairs?

 How did you get involved with A.S.?